 Technology has revolutionized the way we communicate, both at home and at work.
 But where does video fit into this communication transformation?
 For business, the answer is simple: it's at the heart of the conversation.

 Video calls used to be the stuff of science fiction along with teleportation and time travel; however, meeting on video has now become an everyday feature of the workday in many organizations.

-And whilst videoconferencing used to be expensive, hard-to-use technology, restricted to the boardroom and huge corporations, innovations in cloud and video technology mean video is helping to transform whole organizations’ working culture as they discover the power of video.
+And whilst videoconferencing used to be expensive, hard-to-use technology restricted to the boardroom and huge corporations, innovations in cloud and video technology have helped to transform whole organizations’ working culture as they discover the power of video collaboration.

 Everybody can work together, from anywhere in the world

 Today, armed with nothing more than a smartphone and an internet connection, anybody can join a professional video meeting in just a couple of clicks.
 Teams can talk face-to-face, as if working in the same room saving time, money and the hassle of complicated logistical planning.

 Virtual meetings open up the stage to new, exciting stakeholders, from international clients to talented job applicants on the other side of the country.
 And whilst the internet promised the dream of the remote worker, working from anywhere, video meetings and calling through the cloud is actually helping to make it a reality.
 Now, multiple people in multiple locations can collaborate as it they’re in the same room.

 It’s made us go back to the future